tj-wells/coti-docker-method/README.md

   - If you're using a subdomain, include that too, for example, "testnet.my-node.com".
 - the version you wish to run to should be in the format "X.Y.Z", for example, "3.1.2".
 See the list below for the versions currently available for installation.

 An example .env file, `.env.sample`, is provided in the repository.
-Copy it to start from a valid template file: `cp .env.sample .env`.
+You may copy it to start from a valid template file: `cp .env.sample .env`.

 ### Available Versions